larsactionhero/sticky-menu/README.md

 # sticky-menu
-sticky-menu is a light-weight (kB) plugin to easily create a sticky navigation which can be customized for your needs.
+sticky-menu is a light-weight (~3.5kB) plugin to easily create a sticky navigation which can be customized for your needs.
 It's written in vanilla javascript and comes without any further dependencies.

 Current version: 1.0.9 of April 10, 2024